accordanalyst/mahouyo/README.md

 });
 ```

-A few practical notes if you go this route:
+Couple things to know if you go this route:

-- You'll need to **host your own audio files** — this project doesn't include or distribute any actual song files.
-Make sure you have the rights to use whatever audio you add (your own recordings, royalty-free tracks, or music you're licensed to use).
+- You're on your own for hosting the actual audio files.
-- For volume, set `audioEl.volume = clamped / 100` inside the existing `setVol()` function.
+- Volume control: set `audioEl.volume = clamped / 100` inside `setVol()`.
-- The equalizer bars and spinning disc are just CSS animations tied to a `playing` boolean — they don't analyze real audio frequency data.
-For a true audio-reactive equalizer, look into the Web Audio API's `AnalyserNode`.
+- The equalizer and spinning disc are just animations tied to whether something's "playing" — they're not actually reacting to the audio's real frequencies.
+If you want a *true* audio-reactive equalizer, look into the Web Audio API's `AnalyserNode` — that's the real way to get bars that move with the actual sound.

-### Option C: SoundCloud
+### SoundCloud

-SoundCloud has its own Widget JS API with a similar shape to YouTube's (play/pause/seek/events), so the same general pattern used for YouTube can be adapted to SoundCloud track URLs.
-Not wired in by default in this build, but straightforward to add if needed.
+SoundCloud's got a Widget API that works pretty similarly to YouTube's (play/pause/seek/events), so the same overall approach would carry over fine.
+I haven't wired it in here, but it wouldn't take much to add.

-### A note on Spotify
+### Spotify (the annoying one)

-Spotify is the odd one out.
-Getting the same level of custom control shown here (play/pause/seek driven by *your own* buttons) requires the Spotify **Web Playback SDK**, which needs a Spotify Premium account and an OAuth login flow — it can't play from a plain public link the way YouTube/SoundCloud can.
-The simpler alternative (`open.spotify.com/embed/track/...`) gives you Spotify's own stock player UI in an iframe, but that UI is Spotify's, not this one — your custom buttons can't drive it.
+Spotify's the odd one out.
+Getting this same level of control — my own buttons actually driving playback — needs their Web Playback SDK, which means a Premium account and an OAuth login flow.
+It can't just play off a public link like YouTube or SoundCloud can.
+You *can* drop in their basic embed (`open.spotify.com/embed/track/...`), but that gives you Spotify's own player UI sitting in an iframe — my buttons wouldn't be able to touch it.

 ---

-## Customizing
+## Making it your own

-- **Playlist tracks**: edit the `tracks` array near the top of the `<script>` block in `mahou_amp_player.html`.
-Each entry needs `artist`, `title`, and `videoId` (durations are fetched automatically — don't add them by hand).
+- **Tracks**: edit the `tracks` array — just needs `artist`, `title`, and `videoId`.
+Skip the duration, it's automatic.
-- **Colors**: all gradients are defined once in the `<defs>` block at the top of the SVG (`#frame`, `#titlebar`, `#lcd`, `#barglow`) — change the `stop-color` values there to retheme the whole player.
+- **Colors**: all the gradients live in one `<defs>` block at the top of the SVG (`#frame`, `#titlebar`, `#lcd`, `#barglow`) — change those `stop-color` values to retheme the whole thing.
-- **Number of visible playlist rows**: controlled by `VIEW_H` in the script (currently `190`, enough for about 4–5 rows before scrolling kicks in).
+- **How many tracks show at once**: there's a `VIEW_H` variable in the script (currently `190`) that controls how tall the visible playlist window is before it starts scrolling.

 ---